Marcus Demps

-Marcus L. Demps (born August 19, 1983) is a former American football safety who played college football at San Diego State.
+Marcus L. Demps (born August 19, 1983) is an American former football safety who played college football at San Diego State.

 He is the younger brother of safety Will Demps.

-High school career
+Early life

 Demps attended Highland High School in Palmdale, California.
 He was a two-year starter at strong safety.
 Demps was also a two-time all-Golden League selection.
 He was also named to the Antelope Valley Press second-team as a junior and first-team as a senior, despite missing three games with a foot injury.
 Demps was also selected to the all-Valley team by the Los Angeles Daily News.
 He earned a pair of varsity letters in track.

 College career

 Demps attended San Diego State, where he majored in criminal justice.

 Freshman (2001)

 As a freshman in 2001, Demps was in the contention for playing time in the secondary before suffering a broken finger that required surgery early in the season.
 He ended up redshirting that season.